 - 06 / 2022 : Presenting our hearable model for audio classification at CVPR's Sight and Sound workshop!

-- 06 / 2022 : Invited at ISPRS Congress to present our dataset and algorithm for online segmentation of LiDAR sequences!
+- 06 / 2022 : Invited at the XXIV ISPRS Congress to present our dataset and algorithm for online segmentation of LiDAR sequences!

 - 05 / 2022 : Presenting our hearable model for audio classification at the Information, Signal, Image and Vision research group!